zcrayman/tut-data/4/README.ftl.md

 This test generates a new OrderStatus with a known key and passes it to OrderStatusRepository for persisting.
 It then retrieves the data using the method `findOne`, which will query against the *key* that is passed into the GemFire Region Map structure.

 Note that data is being managed explicitly in the test, rather than using the declarative transaction management that was introduced in the JPA tests.
-While GemFire does integrate with the Spring provided transactions, it only support Isolation.READ_COMMITTED.
+While GemFire does integrate with the Spring provided transactions, it only supports **Isolation.READ_COMMITTED**.
 This means that once you write data, it cannot be read, by any thread or process, until the surrounding transaction is committed.
 Any test that wrote data within a transaction would be unable to read it until the transaction finished.

 For this reason, the test is not marked as @Transactional, so all data access will not be transactionally managed within the tests.
 At the start and end of the test, the region is purged by using the repository deleteAll method generated by Spring Data.